sirmoncef/CTF_Write-ups/README.md

 # CTF_Write-ups
-u find here write-ups for various ctf challenges that i solved
+"You can find here write-ups for various CTF challenges solved